 There are also instances of Generative AI-powered voice generation tools used to perpetuate vishing attacks or tools like deep fake image generation used to harass victims and create improper graphics.

 Another use of artificial intelligence and machine learning models often exploited by cybercriminals is the power of automation.
 This can be used to carry out large-scale attacks like DDoS cyber attacks, which can overload a network by targeting it from multiple systems.

 In using modern AI tools’ advanced text generation abilities, cybercriminals can automate the publication of fake news and other disinformation across web pages, blogs, and social media platforms.
 These attacks on public opinion are deadly during political or financial angst and can create an echo chamber effect that takes a long time to repair and can cause additional panic.

 Cybercriminals can also integrate AI into modern malware to make it powerful enough to overpower traditional security systems.
 This new generation of malware can adapt to its environment and cause maximum damage while evading detection.

 Do cybersecurity students need to study AI?

-Cybersecurity students must study AI, data science and machine learning and develop a comprehensive understanding of all three subjects, given their influence on cybersecurity operations, threats and defence strategies.
+Cybersecurity students must study AI, data science, and machine learning and develop a comprehensive understanding of all three subjects, given their influence on cybersecurity operations, threats and defense strategies.
 Since the new generation of cyber crime will largely be powered by AI, developing the skill set to deal with them on multiple ends is essential.
-Some common cyber security solutions already using AI models include endpoint protection, network security, threat detection and response.
+Some common cyber security solutions already using AI models include endpoint protection, network security, threat detection, and response.